tharumbun/cambopedia/src/content/posts/book-nicholas-coffill-photography-in-cambodia.md

 Photography becomes not just art, but evidence—capturing everyday life, political power, cultural identity, and tragedy.

-## Photography as Witness
+## Photography as witness

 Perhaps the most powerful section of the book deals with the period of the Khmer Rouge.
 Photography during this era carries a heavy historical weight.
-Images from prisons such as Tuol Sleng (S-21) became part of the regime’s bureaucratic machinery, documenting victims before their deaths. ([Asian Review of Books][2])
+Images from prisons such as Tuol Sleng (S-21) became part of the regime’s bureaucratic machinery, documenting victims before their deaths.

 Coffill explores how these photographs later transformed—from instruments of oppression into historical testimony used in archives, museums, and tribunals.
 The images remind readers that photography is not neutral; it can serve propaganda, surveillance, memory, and justice.

----

-## Beyond War and Angkor
+## Beyond war and angkor

 Another compelling element of the book is its effort to expand Cambodia’s photographic narrative beyond familiar clichés.
 Cambodia is often visually reduced to three dominant images: Angkor Wat, royal portraits, and Khmer Rouge atrocity photographs. ([Asian Review of Books][2])